 Keep A Journal

-It always helps to keep a journal handy so that you can write down your deepest thoughts and feelings on the past and how it affects you each day.
+A journal can allow you to write down your deepest thoughts and feelings about the past and how it affects you daily.
 Keeping track of your emotions can lead to positive health effects that may aid you on the road to recovery.
 In addition, you can look back at past entries when you forget how you might have felt about a topic in the past.

 "Dr. Baggs has been very helpful in helping me deal with anxiety, and I've been overall satisfied with the experience.
 She's helped me work through and understand trauma from my childhood, as well as help me realize I'm on the right path to getting help and improving my life.
 Overall a very good experience."